MobiusXXF/CloudResume/README.md

 # CloudResume
-A repository dedicated to CloudResumeProject v1.
+A repository dedicated to CloudResumeProject AWS Edition.